top of page

 The following is a summary of that article;

 The Target Archery competition of the championships was a “National” round of 4 dozen arrows at 60yards on a 122cm target, followed by 2 dozen arrows at 50yards on a 122cm target, using imperial scoring meaning a maximum of 648points.
 The OvBA Target Champion for 1984 was none other than, Peter Turner with 550points, 72hits, 31 of them gold, just 6 points ahead of John Bennett.
-Even though Peter was a previous National Clout Champion, at the OvBA Clout Archery competition Peter finished in second, scoring 55points, with 23 out of his 36 arrows finding the scoring area 8yards across, the centre gold (5points) being just 3feet across.
-14points ahead and the winner of the Overton Black Arrows Clout Archery competition was John Bennett.
-It is maybe no surprise that Peter won the Overton Black Arrows Gentleman’s Freestyle Field competition with 191points, 6points ahead of Geoff Titchener in second.

 PeterTurner_PrincessAlexandra_TTT.jpg

-Princess Alexandra presented Peter with the Torch Trophy Trust Award for his, at the time 49years of voluntary service to the sport of archery.
+Princess Alexandra presented Peter Turner with the Torch Trophy Trust Award for his, at the time 49years of voluntary service to the sport of archery.

 The presentation was made at an event held at the Army and Navy Club in London in November 2011.

-Peter’s enthusiasm to help grow and support the sport he loved not only saw him attend Field Events as an archer, an organiser, a judge, but in later years to simply go along to watch and the friends he’d made across the archery community, whenever he could.
+Peter’s enthusiasm to help grow and support the sport he loved not only saw him attend Field Events as an archer, an organiser, a judge, but in later years to simply go along to watch and support the numerous friends he’d made across the archery community, whenever he could.

 All in all, for 65years, Peter took part in, supported and gave back to the sport he loved.
 Very, very few people can say they’ve been so committed, supportive and involved in a sport they love for such a long period of time.

-Even for a relatively new club member, I can testify to the fact things didn’t feel quite the same at The Warren without Peter’s friendly happy face and demeanour permeating around the venue when we held British 3D Championships in September 2025 when he was unable to attend a Field Archery competition held at his beloved club for the first time in over 50years.
+Even for a relatively new club member, I can testify to the fact things didn’t feel quite the same at The Warren without Peter’s friendly happy face and demeanour permeating around the venue when we held British 3D Championships in September 2025 when he was unable to attend a Field Archery competition held by his beloved club for the first time in over 50years.

 Peter_Turner_2025_Podium.jpg

-Peter Turner, proud, happy, 80years old and still involved.
-This was taken following the conclusion of the medal ceremony for the UK 3D Championships in 2025 where Peter presented the medals to the winners.
+The above picture was taken following the conclusion of the medal ceremony for the UK 3D Championships in July 2025 where Peter was part of the judging team and also presented the medals to the winners.

 Everyone I’ve spoken to, or heard comment, about Peter since his passing, has nothing but happy memories and praise for him being; a gentleman, kind, considerate, helpful, incredibly knowledgeable and always willing to share his knowledge so others could learn and benefit from it.